jon-adams/ds-images/README.md

 1. Run `yarn` to install and upgrade necessary development libraries
 1. Run `npm test` to run unit tests

+   Note: Configure the slow (via `packages.json` call to mocha) and timeout (via calls to `describe...it(...).timeout(ms)` on each test) settings as necessary when testing image processing functions that call out to the external process, which can take longer than average.

 1. Run a serverless command as necessary; see the [Serverless Quick Start](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) documentation

 Example deployment to AWS Lambda development (staging):